Micdu70/FinalBeansStats/README.md

 ## Usage
   - Extract zip to it's own folder
   - Run the program while playing FinalBeans to see new stats.
-  - Only updates after a show has been completed and results are given.

 ### Main Window